 Tip: Woods are easiest to mix!
 The natural grain patterns of all types of wood are naturally meant to go together: that’s why the walnut Jansen chairs and sugarberry Steen play so nicely.

 Afton dining chairs in our bark stain and the Linden dining table in our shell stain are close colors, but not an exact match, bringing a tied-together look without feeling prescribed.
 An organic, white quartz top acts as a neutral bridge between the two stains.
 The Linear cabinet, in a dark charcoal stain, provides an interesting contrast to this bright white room.
 A wall of black Profile frames and the Slim pedestal table in natural steel feel like purposeful pairs with their dark finishes, rounding out the room.

 Tip: There’s not always a need for a rug in the dining room.
 The hardwood floor keeps everything feeling clean and modern.

 Leather, fabric, steel, wood and even concrete – we’ve got them all in this high-mix bedroom.
 Bedrooms are a great place to mix materials so it feels warm, textural and inviting.
 The camel leather headboard of the Chapman bed provides a neutral anchor for this space, and is accentuated by the dark, natural steel frame.
 Natural steel is mimicked by both nightstands, which are actually our Classic and Steen end tables.
 (Talk about mixing it up!)
 Neutral Sateen bedding and Cable rug add texture and depth without taking away from the bright, bold colors in the rest of the room.

-Tip: Two Indira square ottomans are great way to mix in pattern and add function.
-Move them around the room as needed or keep them at the end of the bed for a fun, unique statement.
+Tip: Two Indira square ottomans are a great way to mix in pattern and add function.
+Move them around as needed or keep them at the end of the bed for a unique statement.